-All curates in the diocese of Lichfield are expected to be attentive to the legal and diocesan requirements concerning the safeguarding of children and vulnerable adults.
-Within the current guidelines for best practice ordinands are required to have completed the Safeguarding Leadership module prior to ordination as a deacon and to renew their training prior to completion of their curacy within the diocese of Lichfield.
+All curates in the Diocese of Lichfield are expected to be attentive to the legal and diocesan requirements concerning the safeguarding of children and vulnerable adults.
+Within the current guidelines for best practice ordinands are required to have completed the Safeguarding Leadership, Raising Awareness of Domestic Abuse, and Safer Recruitment and People Management modules prior to ordination as a deacon and to renew their training prior to completion of their curacy within the diocese of Lichfield.